chaos-mesh/chaos-mesh/CONTRIBUTING.md

 Before starting work on something major, please reach out to us via GitHub, Slack, email, etc. We will make sure no one else is already working on it and ask you to open a GitHub issue.
 Also, we will provide necessary guidance should you need it.

-Specifically, if you want to develop a specific chaos type, åyou may also find [Development Guide](https://chaos-mesh.org/docs/development_guides/development_overview) useful.
+Specifically, if you want to develop a specific chaos type, you may also find [Development Guide](https://chaos-mesh.org/docs/development_guides/development_overview) useful.

 ## Submitting a PR